 Beachfront, Barrier Reef Drive (across from Tropic Air) – Website

 A fancier restaurant located across the street from the airport and facing the water.
 The menu changes every night with different themes.
-We ate lunch (thanks to our friend John Turley from ReMax next door).
 The fabulous location features a view of the boats and tours coming and going from San Pedro.
 The coconut shrimp skewers have a unique presentation – try the black bean sauce with it.
 Our empty plates proved how delicious the fish tacos, jerk chicken wrap, and falafel salad were!

 I dreamt of the Mayan Buffet featured on Friday nights from the time we booked our trip.
 Unfortunately, it was not offered during the off-season.
 We shared a big fried fish for $65 Bz and asked our waitress how to eat it!
 The jalapeños stuffed with chicken and cheese, which had a bit of heat, were a nice appetizer.
 The freshly made coconut pie was served warm with a scoop of ice cream (Finally!
 A place that offered dessert!).

 Best Restaurants in San Pedro Belize: Special Treats